axoflow/axosyslog-core-docs/content/headless/chunk/option-source-flags.md

 *Description:* Specifies the log parsing options of the source.

 - *assume-utf8*: The `assume-utf8` flag assumes that the incoming messages are UTF-8 encoded, but does not verify the encoding.
 If you explicitly want to validate the UTF-8 encoding of the incoming message, use the `validate-utf8` flag.
-- *dont-store-legacy-msghdr*: By default, AxoSyslog stores the original incoming header of the log message.
-This is useful if the original format of a non-syslog-compliant message must be retained (AxoSyslog automatically corrects minor header errors, for example, adds a whitespace before `msg` in the following message: `Jan 22 10:06:11 host program:msg`).
+- *dont-store-legacy-msghdr*: By default, {{< product >}} stores the original incoming header of the log message.
+This is useful if the original format of a non-syslog-compliant message must be retained ({{< product >}} automatically corrects minor header errors, for example, adds a whitespace before `msg` in the following message: `Jan 22 10:06:11 host program:msg`).
 If you do not want to store the original header of the message, enable the `dont-store-legacy-msghdr` flag.

-    For Python sources, see `store-legacy-msghdr`.

 - *empty-lines*: Use the `empty-lines` flag to keep the empty lines of the messages.
 By default, {{% param "product.abbrev" %}} removes empty lines automatically.
 - *exit-on-eof*: If this flag is set on a source, {{< product >}} stops when an EOF (end of file) is received.
 Available in version 4.9 and later.
 - *expect-hostname*: If the `expect-hostname` flag is enabled, {{% param "product.abbrev" %}} will assume that the log message contains a hostname and parse the message accordingly.
 This is the default behavior for TCP sources.
 Note that pipe sources use the `no-hostname` flag by default.